 Enclose your non-refundable payment and mail or hand-deliver your application to the following address:

 Therapeutic Cannabis Program

 Concord, NH 03301

 Physician’s fees vary, but you can expect to pay up to $150 for an initial consultation.
-This is followed by $75 per follow-up visit, which usually happens at 3-6-month intervals.
+This is followed by $75 per follow-up visit, usually at 3-6-month intervals.
 However, it is at the physician’s discretion.

 In keeping with the old-school nature of the Program, you can’t pay via debit or credit card.
-Instead, you must send a check or money order to the Treasurer address we listed earlier.
+Instead, you must send a check or money order to the treasurer’s address we listed earlier.